holychowders/linux-reference/README.md

   - `journalctl -u wpa_supplicant` to see logs pertaining to the `wpa_supplicant` service
 - `resolvectl` (*resolve domain names, IPV4 and IPv6 addresses, DNS resource records, and services; introspect and reconfigure the DNS resolver*)
   - Front-end (or sometimes a symlink) to `systemd-resolve` and primary way of interacting with `systemd-resolved`
-  - `/etc/resolv.conf` is the standard DNS configuration file, usually managed by `systemd-resolved`, but sometimes by `netplan` and others depending on distro and configuration choice
+  - `/etc/resolv.conf` is the standard DNS resolver configuration file for specifying DNS nameservers, usually managed by `systemd-resolved`, but sometimes by `netplan` and others depending on distro and configuration choice
   - `resolvectl` to display the global and per-link DNS settings currently in effect
   - `resolvectl status <link>` to display the DNS settings currently in effect for a link (eg, `eth0`)
   - `resolvectl query google.com` to query DNS